CodeYourFuture/CYF-PD/content/blocks/value-and-work-not-done/readme.md

       *  Fixing bugs in an experimental prototype feature for which we are already collecting A/B test analytics.

-      Use the last 15 minutes to reflect on your findings and present them as a group to the rest of the cohort.
+      Go through each task in the class and ask the questions listed at the beginning.
+It’s alright if you don’t have time to cover all tasks.

+      *Tips for timing:* 15 minutes to work on the exercise in groups, 20 minutes to discuss.
 ---